Roxxorfreak/HEdit/README.md

 ### I can see there are tests but they are not built using the Makefile.
 Why?

 Because the tests are currently only built using the Visual Studio 2019 solution.

+### Why is the first version v4.2.0?

+Because the project is quite old and was just moved to GitHub recently.

+### My screen is quite large, can I edit more than five files simultaneously?

+Yes, but only by modifying the source code.
+You need to change the constant HE_MAX_EDITORS and rebuild HEdit.